Hansoft/E-mail-portal-shellscript-GraphQL-example/README.md

 # P4PlanAPI-Shellscript-Example-Email-Portal

-Example to explorer the P4 Plan API in GraphQL using Shellscript and Curl.
+Example to explore the P4 Plan API in GraphQL using Shellscript and Curl.

 This implements a simple e-mail portal for bug and comment submission using e-mail on Ubuntu.